Free professional bipolar mood chart online here!

 a range of points above the baseline for elevated mood, and below the baseline for depressed mood.
 A scale of -3 to +3 is common, but some charts have scales of -5 to +5 or even -10 to +10.
 I like to use -3 to +3.

-An online bipolar mood chart is a great tool.
+An online Bipolar mood chart is a great tool.

-4. What medication was taken and the dosage.
+4. Medication was taken and the dosage.

 5. Notes: this an be a record of life events considered relevant, such as stressors, therapy sessions, family gatherings, or notes about the workplace.
 Some people also track their weight – for me this has been essential for helping me maintain physical health as well.